Bad Thoughts Sometimes Come from Out of Nowhere

 How do you tell the difference?
 Conscience and concern are hallmarks of OCD sufferers.
 In other words, if you have bad thoughts that cause you distress, and have never acted on them, that is an excellent predictor that you never will.
 But knowing that is only the first step in relieving the torment.

 Fortunately, there is very effective treatment available.
-Exposure and response prevention, or ERP, means facing your fears head on.
+Exposure and response prevention, or ERP, means facing your fears head-on.
 This is best done with the help of a mental health professional who is specifically trained in ERP.
-You can find an ERP provider at the International OCD Foundation’s web sitewww.IOCDF.org.
-Look for providers who are graduates of the IOCDF’s Behavior Therapy Training Institute.
+Additionally, it can help if you acknowledge the intrusive thought has occurred, remind yourself that it sometimes happens, and then try to redirect your thoughts instead of dwelling on them or feeling shame.

-Remember, everyone occasionally has sexual, violent and or blasphemous thoughts pass through their mind.
+Remember, everyone occasionally has sexual, violent, and or blasphemous thoughts pass through their mind.
 In fact, the more inappropriate a thought is in a particular setting—church, a funeral, other solemn occasions—the more likely your mind is to pop up a “bad thought.”
-This is no cause for concern at all…unless the idea comes to dominate your thinking and cause you distress.
-That is when you should reach out for help to a therapist who will help diminish these thoughts and lower your shame.
+This is no cause for major concern… unless the idea comes to dominate your thinking and cause you distress.
+That is when you should reach out for help from a therapist who will help diminish these thoughts and lower your shame.